abhiSakhuja/hadoopKeyValueFile/README.md

 # hadoopKeyValueFile
-A sample file for key value
+A sample file for key values.